word-ky/Edge-TOOLBOX/README.md

 ### TODO

 - We will open-source our application project on **Hugging Face** in the SPACE Section.
 Stay tuned.
+- We will develop more dedicated and general components to adapt to different visual models.
+We welcome those who are interested to collaborate or contribute.

 If you are interested in this project, or have any inquiries or requests, please feel free to contact us directly: **wjq11346@student.ubc.ca**